 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Pantoro Limited is a gold business based in Australia.
-Pantoro shares (PNR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Pantoro has a trailing 12-month revenue of around $87.8 million.
+Pantoro is a gold business based in Australia.
+Pantoro shares (PNR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Pantoro has a trailing 12-month revenue of around $84.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Pantoro